michellelclement/yoga-flow-ms1/README.md

 And finally a big thank you to my mentor Antonija Šimić!

-In addition to assistance from my mentor and the Slack community, I also received some assistance in writing my code from previously answered questions on the following websites:
+In addition to assistance from my mentor and the Slack community, I also received some assistance in writing or troubleshooting my code from previously answered questions on the following websites:
 [Stack Overflow](https://stackoverflow.com/)
 [w3schools.com](https://www.w3schools.com/)